crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/EhrDatatype.rst

 .. java:method:: public abstract void fromJSON(JSONObject data) throws JSONException, InvalidDatatypeException
    :outertype: EhrDatatype

-   From json.
+   Load the new content of this datatype from a json schema.

-   :param data: the data
+   :param data: the json structure representing this datatype
    :throws InvalidDatatypeException: the invalid datatype exception
-   :throws JSONException: the JSON exception
+   :throws JSONException: if a malformed json structure was provided

 getPath
 ^^^^^^^